Skip to main content

 Best Practices

-1. Use Compatible(true) for independently deployed services.
+1. Keep compatible mode enabled for independently deployed services.

 2. Keep stable type IDs across versions.